Severe winter weather grips millions across the eastern US - KESQ

 Meanwhile, severe storms and flooding rains are forecast for a stretch of the Southeast, where coastal flooding coupled with high tide could cause problems, and weather watches and warnings are spread from Texas to Maine along the Gulf Coast and the Atlantic seaboard, as well as in the Pacific Northwest.

 The winter weather, coupled with disruptions from Covid-19, has also caused a headache for air travel.
 More than 2,700 flights in the US were canceled Sunday.
-More than 1,600 have already been canceled for Monday, and hundreds more delayed, according to the tracking service FlightAware.
+More than 1,700 have already been canceled for Monday, and at least 500 more delayed, according to the tracking service FlightAware.

 Here’s a look at the latest developments.